 Izaya Orihara from Durarara!!does get punched for his actions.
 Once.
 In the anime only.
 For emotionally destroying a middle schooler and causing a huge gang war that puts an incredible strain on the relationship between three of the main characters.
 He also gets hit once by a trashcan Shizuo threw, but this is Played for Laughs and has no effect on him, and blatantly doesn't make up for having framed Shizuo for numerous crimes and sending wave after wave of thugs to attack him when they were in highschool.
 The novel however subverts this as karma is starting to come back and hit him particularly getting stabbed by Jinnai, leaving him in the hospital for days when anyone who hates him can come and kill him.
 Karma seems to have hit him in volume 9 when he's tortured by Earthworm but this is later subverted too as it turns out he had everything planned out from the beginning and was waiting for the best moment to humiliate her.

-If Johan got away in the end, so is Michio Yuki?
+If Johan got away in the end, Michio Yuki also counts.
 He may failed to gas the whole world and loses Garai, but he manages to get away clean from it by posing as his younger lookalike brother.

 She did almost earn a punch from Kyon for those last two offenses (the last straw being the "Mikuru is my toy" thing), which promptedherimmediateHeel-Face Turn (even more immediate in the anime version), so this could be a subversion.
 Doesn't stop her from molesting Mikuru in "Someday in the Rain" just for old time's sake, but then again, that may just be the author confused about the timeline he had set up in Anachronic Order.